 You can download all New Mexico Taxation and Revenue Department (TRD) forms, instructions, and information brochures from the TRD website at www.tax.newmexico.gov.
 You can also get forms and help by calling (505) 827-0825 in Santa Fe or toll free at (866) 809-2335, option 4.
-If you prefer, you can contact the Department by email at cit.taxreturnhelp@state.nm.us.
+If you prefer, you can contact the Department by email at CIT.TaxReturnHelp@state.nm.us.

 File Returns Only on Approved State Forms.
-Always submit 2014 Fiduciary Income Tax Returns on official state forms provided by or approved by TRD.
-Never submit a photocopy of an official state form.
-This causes delays in processing your return.
+Always submit Fiduciary Income Tax Returns on official state forms provided by or approved by TRD.
+Never submit a return with a form that has been photocopied or photo shopped as it will not be accepted.